Context Firewall

 A stateful firewall is a type of firewall technology that is used to help protect network security.
 It works by keeping track of the state of network connections and allowing or denying traffic based on predetermined rules.
 Stateful firewalls inspect incoming and outgoing data packets and can detect malicious traffic.
 They can also learn which traffic is regular for a particular environment and block any traffic that does not conform to expected patterns.

 A stateless firewall is a network security device that monitors and controls incoming and outgoing network traffic based on predetermined security rules.
 It does this without keeping any record or “state” of past or current network connections.
-It can also prevent unauthorized access to the network by controlling traffic based on source and destination IP addresses, ports, and protocols.
+Controlling traffic based on source and destination IP addresses, ports, and protocols can also prevent unauthorized access to the network.

 A stateful firewall, also known as a dynamic packet filtering firewall, operates at the OSI model’s network layer (Layer 3).
 Unlike stateless firewalls, which inspect individual packets in isolation, stateful firewalls maintain knowledge of the connection state and context of network traffic.
 This means that stateful firewalls make decisions based on the characteristics of individual packets and the history of previous packets exchanged within a session.